Atomu2014/product-nets/README.md

 ``Note``: I would like to share some intersting and advanced discussions in the [extended version](https://github.com/Atomu2014/product-nets-distributed).

-``Note``: Any problems, you can contact me at kevinqu@apex.sjtu.edu.cn, or kevinqu16@gmail.com.
+``Note``: Any problems, you can contact me at kevinqu16@gmail.com.
 Through email, you will get my rapid response.

 This repository maintains the demo code of the paper [Product-based Neural Network for User Response Prediction](https://arxiv.org/abs/1611.00144)